 Average cost to finish an attic

-Homeowners across the US report spending around $64,000 to turn their attic into a bedroom, or office with a bathroom.
+Homeowners across the US report spending around $64,000 on a complete attic remodel.
+Popular ideas for a finished attic include:

-In terms of cost per square foot, you can expect to pay $192 per sq.ft. (materials and labor).
-Note that professional labor typically accounts for about 40% of the total.
+In terms of cost per square foot, you can expect to pay $192 per sq.ft. (materials and labor) to finish an attic and convert it into a liveable space.
+Note that professional labor typically accounts for about 40% of the total remodeling budget.
 This means that you can save thousands of dollars, if you are able to DIY some of the work.

-To get a sense of how much this remodel can cost for your home, get 3-4 Free price quotes from local building contractors.
+To get a sense of how much an attic renovation can cost for your home, get 3-4 free price quotes from local building contractors.

 As a rule of thumb, you should not invest more than 15% of your home’s value into converting your attic into a living space.